jpavlicek/gatsby/packages/gatsby-plugin-sharp/README.md

 `maxWidth` as a breakpoint (which is 800 by default), so you will actually get `[ 200, 340, 520, 800, 890 ]` as breakpoints.

+By default you will also get the original image in sizes and also breakpoints.
+You can override this behaviour by setting `excludeOriginal` to `false`

 On top of that, `fluid` returns everything else (namely aspectRatio and a base64 image to use as a placeholder) you need to implement the "blur up" technique popularized by Medium and Facebook (and also available as a Gatsby